kordano/kordano.github.io/_drafts/prototyping-with-cljs.md

   (go-try S (def replikativ-state (<?
 S (setup-replikativ)))) (.error js/console "Stechuhr connected ...."))
 ```
  We have created all necessary replikativ setup functions before, so this is piece of cake!

+Notice how the client connects to the server and constantly streams update to the client.

 Finally we should add some table that shows our captures: